aashrun/TalkShop/README.md

     b.
 Implementing asynchronous processing for high request volumes.

+    c.
+Large Data is handled by checking the length of the "data" key.
+For bio, the limit is character limit is 160, postCaptionAndComment has 2200 and tweet has 4000.

+    d.
+High Number of requests are handled by Express-Rate-Limit library which has been implemented in the app.ts file, inside the routes.

-3. ### Parallelization of Analysis Computation:
+2. ### Parallelization of Analysis Computation:

     a.
-Designing analysis computation to be distributed across multiple nodes or processes.
+Designing analysis computation to be distributed in the helper.ts file under the helpers folder keeping into consideration for future API purposes.

     b.
 Exploring the use of microservices for parallel processing.

 ## Known Issues and Improvements